Kidkie-Tech-AB/fetch-berec-data/README.md

 ## Overview

-This tool downloads three critical datasets from the BEREC website:
+This tool uses **Playwright** to automate the download of three critical datasets from the BEREC website:

 - **VAS Numbering Ranges**: Value-added service numbering ranges across European countries
 - **Emergency Means**: Emergency communication contact information and protocols
 - **PWS Data**: Public Warning System implementation details and requirements

+### Why Playwright?

+Playwright provides reliable browser automation for fetching data that may require JavaScript rendering.
+This ensures consistent downloads even if the BEREC website structure changes, as it interacts with the page the same way a human would.

 ## Installation